When Lanczos Iterations Generate Symmetric Quadrature Nodes?: Numerical experiments

 Recall that the figure of $\mu(t)$ would be central symmetric about $(\bar{\lambda}, \mu(\bar{\lambda}))$ if $A$ has symmetric eigenvalue distribution and $\boldsymbol{\mu}_1$ is an \emph{absolute palindrome}.
-Figure \ref{Fig:Test} showcases the measure function $\mu(t)$ alongside the corresponding $10$ Ritz values for the four cases, offering a visual depiction that substantiates the validity of \cref{Thm:main} to a certain degree.
+Figure \ref{Fig:Test} showcases the measure function $\mu(t)$ alongside the corresponding $10$ Ritz values for the four cases, offering a visual depiction that substantiates the validity of Theorem \ref{Thm:main} to a certain degree.

-Indeed, it is imperative to acknowledge that while \cref{Thm:main} serves as a sufficient condition guaranteeing the symmetry of Ritz values produced by the Lanczos iteration, it is not strictly necessary.
+Indeed, it is important to acknowledge that while Theorem \ref{Thm:main} serves as a sufficient condition guaranteeing the symmetry of Ritz values produced by the Lanczos iteration, it is not strictly necessary.
 Researchers may delve deeper to explore whether alternative conditions exist that render these Ritz values symmetric in cases $2,3,4$.